mrhoeve/wrp/README.md

     environment:
       resourceurl: https://resource.url/containing/ods/file
       callbackurl: https://some.url.to/callback
+      callbackparameter: token=xyz
 ```
 # Environment variables
 `resourceurl` defaults to `https://www.communicatierijk.nl/vakkennis/rijkswebsites/verplichte-richtlijnen/websiteregister-rijksoverheid`.
 Use `callbackurl` to specify the page that must be notified when a new datafile is detected.
+When `callbackparameter` is specified, the callbackurl is appended with `?` and the given value.